 In early 2016, weather permitting, work is slated to begin work on Shawnee’s lone remaining copper exchange: Renshaw, which contains roughly 130 subscribers.

-- Shawnee Communications will develop, service, and maintain modern communications technology for residents and businesses in rural communities in Southern Illinois.
+- Shawnee Communications will develop, service, and maintain modern communications technology for residents and businesses in rural communities in Southern and Central Illinois.

 - We will build a telephone and Internet connectivity infrastructure to bring our customers the best, most reliable technology at realistic costs.